frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 If the Lord is moved by a crowd which is hungry, how much more will He be moved to assist someone who has a spiritual affliction?

-We're told: "The Church lives an authentic life when she professes and proclaims mercy---the most stupendous attribute of the Creator and the Redeemer---and when she brings people close to the sources of the Savior\'s mercy, of which she is the trustee and dispenser" (John Paul II, Encyclical, *Dives in Misericordia*, Point 13, November 30, 1980).
+We're told: "The Church lives an authentic life when she professes and proclaims mercy---the most stupendous attribute of the Creator and the Redeemer---and when she brings people close to the sources of the Savior\'s mercy, of which she is the trustee and dispenser" (John Paul II, Encyclical, *Dives in misericordia*, Point 13, November 30, 1980).

 In a special way in this period of Lent, the Church extends her hands of mercy to the whole world.

 Often at this time, we see a photo of the Holy Father in a confessional box in St. Peter\'s, and previous popes before him, like a visual message, a visual beckoning to the whole world to come closer.

 This mission of mercy is realized when the Church leads people to "conscious and mature participation in the Eucharist and in the sacrament of Penance or Reconciliation.
-The Eucharist brings us ever nearer to that love which is more powerful than death" (*Ibid*.).
+The Eucharist brings us ever nearer to that love which is more powerful than death" (*ibid*.).

 We could try to use these days of Lent to build up our faith in the Blessed Eucharist, preparing for Holy Thursday with each one of our receptions of Holy Communion, with each one of our Masses, so that we are going to come to a crescendo in the Holy Week, and use well this great time of spiritual bonanza.

-"It is the sacrament of Penance or Reconciliation that prepares the way for each individual, even those weighed down with great faults" (*Ibid*.).
+"It is the sacrament of Penance or Reconciliation that prepares the way for each individual, even those weighed down with great faults" (*ibid*.).

 We have to try and look around us.
 Who are those with broken hearts or broken souls?
 We have to try and reach out to them, push them a little bit closer.

-It\'s in that sacrament of Reconciliation that "each person can experience mercy in a unique way, \[that is,\] the love which more powerful than sin" (*Ibid*.).
+It\'s in that sacrament of Reconciliation that "each person can experience mercy in a unique way, \[that is,\] the love which more powerful than sin" (*ibid*.).

 Christ is very much present in today\'s world.
 He continues to have compassion on the crowd.

 No matter how far away we might find some individual in our circle of influence, we know that Christ is interested in that soul.
 He wants to stop in His tracks and turn towards that individual.

 He\'s most concerned about those individuals who are weighed down by the burden of their sins.
-To each of us He says, "Follow me."
+To each of us He says, "Follow me" (Matt.
+4:19).

 He invites us to a deeper examination of conscience and to throw off the weight of sin, which is the only real evil in the world.